 Dale Chihuly is world renowned for incorporating his glass sculpture art into a variety of indoor and outdoor environments.
 He’s hung his unique chandelier sculptures over piazzas in Venice and floated colorful glass orbs in the garden fountains outside the Biltmore Estate.
-And his work can be found in more than 200 museums around the world.
 But do you know these amazing facts about Dale Chihuly?

 Rising from the parched desert landscape, woven into the trees along a wooded path, or floating on a still pond, the glass sculpture art of Dale Chihuly evokes the sense of peering into a kaleidoscope.
-Born and raised in the state of Washington, Chihuly established the glass program at the Rhode Island School of Design (RISD) and is known as the world’s most prominent glass sculpture artist.
+Born and raised in Washington, Chihuly established the Rhode Island School of Design (RISD) glass program and is known as the world’s most prominent glass sculpture artist.

-You may have walked under Dale Chilhuly’s elaborate display in the elegant lobby of the Bellagio in Las Vegas.
+You might have walked under Dale Chilhuly’s elaborate display in the elegant lobby of the Bellagio in Las Vegas.
 Or perhaps you’ve seen his blown glass art incorporated into a museum or botanical garden halfway around the world.
-But did you know these things about the acclaimed American artist?
+But here are ten fun facts about the acclaimed American artist that you might not know.

 1. The Glass Artist is a Virgo

-Dale Chihuly was born September 20, 1941, in Tacoma, Washington, about 40 miles south of Seattle.
+Dale Chihuly was born on September 20, 1941, in Tacoma, Washington State, about 40 miles south of Seattle.
 His birthday makes him a Virgo, an astrological sign associated with being creative and hardworking.
-His glass sculptures combine colorful glass bubbles, long curled twists, and jellyfish-like blown glass components into one-of-a-kind masterpieces that have made him second to none in glass sculpture art.
+He is world renowned for turning molten glass into impressive glass sculptures that combine colorful bubbles, long, curled twists, and jellyfish-like blown glass components into one-of-a-kind masterpieces that have made him second to none in glass sculpture art.

 2. He Started His Career in A Different Area of Art

-After a year at the College of Puget Sound, Dale Chihuly transferred to the University of Washington in Seattle and enrolled in their interior design program.
-After taking a gap year during his studies, Chihuly graduated from UW in 1965 with a Bachelor of Arts degree in interior design.
+After a year at the College of Puget Sound, Chihuly transferred to the University of Washington in Seattle and enrolled in the interior design program.
+After taking a gap year during his studies, Chihuly graduated from U-Dub in 1965 with a bachelor of arts in interior design.

 Chihuly’s earliest experience with glass was quite different from what he’s known for today.
-Instead of blowing glass into elaborate chandeliers and soaring creations, he began by weaving small pieces of it into tapestries.
+Instead of blowing glass into elaborate chandeliers and soaring creations, he began by weaving small pieces into tapestries.

 3. The Glass Sculpture Artist Loves to Travel